Creating an Authentic Personal Brand in 6 Steps

 6. Communicate Communicate Communicate!

-There’s no point in doing all this work on you brand if you don’t use it!
+There’s no point in doing all this work on your brand if you don’t all your new amazing assts.

 Use social media, websites, and other online and offline platforms to get your brand out there and start creating a positive reputation.